Gianatmaja/Udacity-Data-Engineering-Nanodegree/I94-Immigration-Enhancement/README.md

 |[US City Demographic Data](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/)| CSV | Contains information about the demographics of US cities and census-designated places with a population greater or equal to 65,000.|

 ### Data Model
 We propose a star schema data model to support OLAP and BI activities.
+This data model will support future analysis regarding the potential relationships of arrival statistics and a country's temperature as well as its population demographics.

 Our proposed data model can be viewed below.
 ![schema](https://github.com/Gianatmaja/Udacity-Data-Engineering-Nanodegree/blob/main/I94-Immigration-Enhancement/images/DataModel.png)

 ### Running the ETL Pipelines